 Have You Heard of Coffee Processing?

 If you’ve dived into the world of coffee, you’ll probably notice a growing dialogue around coffee processing methods.
 You’ve likely seen words like washed, natural and honey process on retail bags or even on your favorite shop’s pour over menu, but have you given much thought as to what that actually means?
 We’re not here to tell you what your preference should be, but we think everyone can benefit from understanding these terms.
-Let’s drop some knowledge.
+Let’s drop some coffee knowledge.

 What is Coffee Processing?